hrydgard/ppsspp/ext/openxr/README.md

 The used interface (headers in C language) is an older version because Pico doesn't support the latest one yet.
 The Implementations are taken from the vendor specific SDKs.

+`libopenxr_loader.so` in `stub` is there only to satisfy linker, it doesn't matter which variant is it.

 ### Links

 - Khronos OpenXR SDK: https://github.com/KhronosGroup/OpenXR-SDK/